• Skip to primary navigation

 Notes

-• Use any fresh tomato variety you have available whether from your garden or your local farmer's market.
-The variety of tomatoes you use will determine the flavor of your finished sauce.
-See the main post for a few of our favorite varieties to use.
-Basically, any tomato with lower acidity, few seeds, and lots of pulp will give you the best fresh pasta sauce.
+Use any fresh tomato variety you have available, whether from your garden or your local farmer's market.
+The type of tomatoes you use will determine the flavor of your finished sauce.
+See the main post for a few of our favorite regional Italian varieties to use.
+Basically, any tomato with lower acidity, few seeds, and lots of pulp will give you the best fresh tomato sauce.

 • Prep Time: 10 minutes